ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Servers' behavior may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A client MUST validate the RateLimit fields before using them and check if there are significant discrepancies with the expected ones.
-This includes a RateLimit-Reset field moment too far in the future (e.g. similarly to receiving "Retry-after: 1000000") or a service-limit too high.
+A client needs to verify whether the behavior it implements on the basis of the received RateLimit fields is considered acceptable, for example in terms of throughput and latency adapt it accordingly (see {{sec-resource-exhaustion}} and {{sec-dos}}).

 A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.